Authors: What Is a Manuscript Evaluation? How Much Does It Cost? And Hiring an Editor

 Fiction authors pay less than nonfiction authors, especially in the most popular genres.

-Nonfiction authors—self-help and how-to books, biographies, and the like—pay more than fiction authors.
+Nonfiction authors—self-help and how-to books, biographies, and the like—will pay more than fiction authors.

-A manuscript evaluation for an academic or scientific book will cost the most—possibly more than $0.020 per word.
+A manuscript evaluation for an academic or scientific book will cost the most—often more than $0.020 per word.

 • Have you already self-edited to the best of your ability and cut any needless material?